davidmoten/cake-pattern/README.md

 To apply the cake pattern:

 * wrap *Configuration*, *A* and *B* with their own traits (*Component* traits)
-* define constructor dependencies in Components using self types
+* move constructor dependencies to Components using self types
-* add an abstract singleton instance to each Component trait
+* add an abstract instance to each Component trait
 * create a *Registry* object that instantiates everything

 Let's do it for our example: